 Correcting Eyesight for Healthy Vision

-Myopia may be reversed through refractive eye surgeries like LASIK, PRK and Cataract removal.
+Myopia may be reversed in adults through refractive eye surgeries like LASIK, PRK and Cataract removal.
 Rather than controlling or slowing the symptoms of myopia, these surgeries are designed to correct the cause of myopia through Corneal reshaping.
 Surgeons actually flatten the curve of the cornea in myopic individuals, reducing the length of the eyeball and correcting the vision problem.
 If our doctors believe corrective surgery is the best option for your child, we’ll work with you to find a well-regarded doctor to perform the surgery.

 Nearsightedness is an issue that can hinder your child’s learning and set them back from an early age.
 Whether they already suffer from the symptoms of myopia or show signs of these symptoms developing, it is crucial that you contact a highly skilled optometrist in your area.

 Schedule an Appointment for Vision Correction in Your Area

 If you suffer from nearsightedness, there are ways to slow its progression.
 Contact an Eye Myopia doctor near you to schedule a consultation.